Programming as Theory Building: Why Senior Developers Are More Valuable Than Ever

 How I Make Better Architectural Decisions as a Senior Developer

 Architectural decisions can make or break a software system.
-I’ve learned that making the right decision takes more than just technical skills.
-You also need to weigh trade-offs, think about the long-...
+Making the right decision requires more than just technical skills - you need to weigh trade-offs, think about long-term effects, and colla...

 Giving Voice to the Unbanked